MohammedAhmed2122/project1/READ.md

 ## fix

-I still have to add a reset button. add lives, you get 2 chances, when you get 2 wrong, the game reset.
+1. I still have to add a reset button.
+2. add lives, you get 2 chances, when you get 2 wrong, the game reset.
-The score does not reset.
+3. The score does not reset.
+4. add a high score.